Skip to content

 Introduction

 std::invoke (C++17) was born to eliminate this fragmentation.
-It provides a uniform calling syntax, allowing all callable objects to be invoked in the exact same way.
-Inside OnceCallback, both bind_once and then() rely entirely on it to fulfill the requirement of "correctly invoking whatever callable object is passed in."
+It provides a uniform calling syntax, allowing all callable objects to be invoked in the same way.
+OnceCallback's bind_once and then() methods rely entirely on it to achieve the requirement of "correctly calling whatever callable object is passed in."

 Learning Objectives

-• Understand why we need a uniform calling convention—the differences in calling syntax across various callable objects
+• Understand why a uniform calling convention is needed—the differences in calling syntax for various callable objects.

-• Learn to use std::invoke_result_t to deduce the return type of an invocation at compile time
+• Learn to use std::invoke_result_t to deduce the return type of a call at compile time.

-There are at least four common callable objects in C++, each with a different calling syntax.
-Let's look at them one by one.
+In C++, there are at least four common callable objects, each with its own calling syntax.
+Let's examine them one by one.

 cpp